kossnocorp/op-agent/README.md

 ### Auto-Start on macOS

-To start `op-agent` automatically when you log in to macOS, you can add it as a Login Item:
+To start `op-agent` automatically when you log in to macOS, you can add it using `launchd`.

-#### Via System Preferences

-- Open System Preferences → Users & Groups → Login Items
-- Click the `+` button and navigate to your `op-agent` binary
-- Add the binary with arguments: `start --non-interactive`

-#### Using `launchd`

 Create a launch agent plist file at `~/Library/LaunchAgents/com.kossnocorp.op-agent.plist` (replacing `/Users/koss/.local/bin/op-agent` with the actual path):